AdamSobieski/Narratology/Content/Concepts.md

 ## Interfaces

 With respect to modeling concepts, starting simply, a concept can be an interface providing an `IServiceProvider`.
+In this way, a concept could be worked with independently of implementational details such as any [feature vectors](https://en.wikipedia.org/wiki/Feature_(machine_learning)#Feature_vectors) or [embedding vectors](https://en.wikipedia.org/wiki/Embedding_(machine_learning)).

 ```cs
 public interface IConcept